TAMM: Tensor Algebra for Many-body Methods: CC TAMM IMPLEMENTATIONS

-where $L$ is an auxiliary index (for simplicity we assumed that the $v^{pq}_{rs}$ tensor is not anti-symmetrize in Eq.(22)).
+where $L$ is an auxiliary index.
 The total memory required to store Cholesky vectors $(pq|L)$ needed to reproduce $v^{pq}_{rs}$ with high accuracy is usually proportional to $(n_o+n_u)^3$.

+We developed both closed-shell and open-shell implementations of the CCSD equations using TAMM.
+The use of TAMM \boldit{index spaces} for alpha and \textblack{beta-}occupied and virtual orbitals allowed us to represent the same theory optimized for specific problems easily.
+An example equation that is a contribution to the intermediate $I$ in Eqn.~\ref{tamm_cc11} may \textblack{appear} like the following:

+where the added $\_a$ and $\_b$ notations respectfully refer to the corresponding indices for the alpha and beta sub-spaces.
+While the equations for the closed- vs open- shell implementations are different, the ease of writing them is the same due to the slicing capabilities on sub-spaces provided by TAMM.

-As benchmark systems for testing the performance of TAMM implementations of the Cholesky-based CCSD, we used two molecular systems previously used in studying the efficiency of the TCE implementations of the CC methods in NWChem \cite{sc2011kk, hu2014toward}.
+As benchmark systems for testing the performance of TAMM implementations of the Cholesky-based CCSD\cite{ccsd_github}, we used two molecular systems previously used in studying the efficiency of the TCE implementations of the CC methods in NWChem \cite{sc2011kk, hu2014toward}.
 The first benchmark system is the model of Bacteriochlorophyll (BChl) MgC$_{36}$N$_4$O$_6$H$_{38}$, \cite{bchl1,bchl2} which plays an important role in understanding the mechanism of photosynthesis.
-In this process, the light is harvested by antenna systems and further funneled to BChl molecules that initiates primary charge separation.
-The second benchmark system considered here is the $\beta$-carotene molecule, whose doubly excited states and triplet electronic states have recently been intensively studied in the context of singlet fission processes in carotenoid aggregates \cite{beta1,beta2,beta3}.
-The $\beta$-carotene molecule consists of 96 atoms, while the BChl model contains 85 atoms, including a central magnesium atom.
-We use the cc-pVDZ basis for both systems and evaluate the performance on OLCF Summit~\cite{olcfsummit}.
-Each Summit node contains two IBM POWER9 processors, each consisting of 22 cores, and 512GB of CPU memory.
-Each node is also equipped with 6 NVIDIA Volta GPUs, each with 16GB memory, leading to a total of 96GB GPU memory per node.
+In this process, the light is harvested by antenna systems and further funneled to BChl molecules, \textblack{which initiate} primary charge separation.
+The second benchmark system considered here is the $\beta$-carotene molecule, whose doubly excited states and triplet electronic states have recently been intensively studied in the context of singlet fission processes in carotenoid aggregates.\cite{beta1,beta2,beta3} The $\beta$-carotene molecule consists of 96 atoms, while the BChl model contains 85 atoms, including a central magnesium atom.
+We use the cc-pVDZ basis for both systems and evaluate the\textblack{ir} performance on OLCF Summit.~\cite{olcfsummit} Time per CCSD iteration is given.
+Each Summit node contains two IBM POWER9 processors, each consisting of 22 cores and 512 GB of CPU memory.
+Each node is also equipped with \textblack{six} Nvidia Volta GPUs, each with 16 GB \textblack{of} memory, \textblack{for} a total of 96 GB \textblack{of} GPU memory per node.